Michele Kang

-Early life
+Early life and education

 Kang was born and raised in Seoul, South Korea, the youngest of three sisters.
 She studied at the Ewha Womans University, a private institute in Seoul.
-Her ambitions had been to become an opera singer or a professional basketball player or a teacher.
+Her ambitions had been to become either an opera singer, a professional basketball player, or a teacher.
 Encouraged by her father to study business administration, she entered Sogang University in Seoul in 1980.
-The only female student, she topped her class in the first year, but realized that she could have better opportunities in the US.
+The only female student, she topped her class in the first year, but realized that she could have better opportunities in the U.S.

-Korean women had little opportunity for high-profile careers.
-As she related about her growing up, women were expected to get a proper education but not for a profession; even if one was highly educated, they were expected to ultimately get married and raise their families.
+As she related about her growing up, Korean women were expected to get a proper education but not for a profession; even if one was highly educated, they were expected to ultimately get married and raise their families.
 In her own words:Even if you graduate with the highest score, you would probably be an assistant to the chairman.
 Then, when you get married, you will be voluntarily or involuntarily asked to leave.In 1981, Kang's parents allowed her to move abroad to pursue her academic pursuits.
 Using a loan originally intended for her future wedding, she moved to Chicago, enrolling as an economics major at the University of Chicago.
 After obtaining her bachelor's degree, she earned a master's degree in public and private management (MPPM) at the Yale University School of Organization and Management (which later became the Yale School of Management and the degree, Master of Business Administration, or MBA).

 The problem was that I have never been very good at accepting what I "should" or "should not" do, especially when it came to what a woman can or cannot do.
 With my father's reinforcement, I believed I could do anything a boy could do.
 I wanted something different from the future than what was expected of me.